-Development of programming in ITSM was recommended as the result of both the internal department's academic program review process and by the college's industry advisory board.
-This certificate will provide a clear pathway for students to directly enter the field of information technology or transfer to an associate degree and ultimately to a four-year degree in a wide range of majors.
+Development of the MIS degree program was recommended as the result of both the internal department's academic program review process and by the college's industry advisory board.
+This degree will provide a clear pathway for students to directly enter the field of information systems management or transfer to a four-year degree in a wide range of majors.